readmeTips/readmeTips.github.io/anchors-in-markdown.md

+<span style=display:none; >[You are now in a GitHub source code view - click this link to view Read Me file as a web page]
+( https://https://readmeTips.github.io/md2html/#../anchors-in-markdown.md "View file as a web page." ) </span>
+<input type=button onclick=window.location.href='https://github.com/jaanga/jaanga.github.io/tree/master/cookbook-html/templates2-html/open-index-or-markdown/';
+value='You are now in a GitHub web page view - Click this button to view this read me file as source code' >

 Anchors in Markdown
 ===

+## Table of Contents

 * [Section 1]( #section-1 )
 * [Section 2]( #section-2 )
 * [Section 3]( #section-3 )

 ## [Section 1]( #section-1 )